Using or updating your Companion Card

 Responsible use of your card ensures organisations continue to participate in this program.

 If an affiliated venue or activity operator suspects a card is being misused, they can report it.
-Proven misuse can result in it being cancelled, and the cardholder will not be able to reapply.
+Proven misuse can result in it being cancelled, and the cardholder won't be able to reapply.

 Update your details or replace a card